‘I spoke to him five minutes before... It’s hard to believe’

 After the tragic incident, the family received calls from several people whom they don’t know, expressing their condolences and sharing how they were helped by Ahmed during his short span of 20 years’ life on earth.

-Meanwhile, the body of Mohammed al Oraimi will arrive in Muscat on Monday, according to the family sources.
+Meanwhile, the body of Mohammed al Araimi will arrive in Muscat on Monday, according to the family sources.

 A spokesperson at the British Embassy in Muscat expressed her concern over the incident, saying “We are shocked and deeply saddened to hear this tragic news, and have conveyed our deepest condolences to the family,”